Got questions about how to best get from A to B?

 No matter if it is for a commute, to the shops or a bit further afield.
 Come in to the Hub and we’ll help you with your route and also chat to you about useful tools when planning your route.
 We know where the great cycle paths are, short cuts and help you to find a safe route.

-We have our great wall map and also got paper and online maps available for route planning.
+We have our great wall map and also paper and online maps available for route planning.
 Pop in to have a look.

-Looking for ideas for cycle routes?
+Looking for ideas for walking and cycling routes?

 - fastest route

 Google maps can be used on a Smartphone to create routes.
 The suggested routes may not be as cycle friendly as some of the other cycle-specific route planning apps, but it's a good start.

 Route planning for walking

 If you're looking for a route planning tool for walking in Stirling, visit WalkIt Stirling.